Wiesen, Bavaria

-Wiesen ([ˈviːzn̩]) is a community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (municipal association) of Schöllkrippen.
+Wiesen ([ˈviːzn̩]) is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (municipal association) of Schöllkrippen.
 It has around 1,000 inhabitants.

 Geography

 Location

-The community lies in the Mittelgebirge Spessart and has one Gemarkung (traditional rural cadastral area), also named Wiesen.
+The municipality lies in the Mittelgebirge Spessart and has one Gemarkung (traditional rural cadastral area), also named Wiesen.

 History

 The former Electoral Mainz Amt was secularized at Prince Primate von Dalberg’s behest in 1803 and made part of his newly formed Principality of Aschaffenburg, with which the Amt passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to the Kingdom of Bavaria.
-In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt ("Municipal Edict") of 1818.
+In the course of administrative reform in Bavaria, the current municipality came into being with the Gemeindeedikt ("Municipal Edict") of 1818.

-Demographics

-Within community limits in 1970, 1,053 inhabitants were counted, in 1987 1,050, in 2000 1,152 and in 2018 1033.
+Population

 Economy

 Municipal tax revenue amounted in 1999 to €588,000 (converted), of which net business taxes accounted for €172,000.

-According to official statistics, there were 129 workers on the social welfare contribution rolls working in producing businesses in 1998.
+According to official statistics, there were 129 workers on the social welfare contribution roles working in producing businesses in 1998.
 In trade and transport this was 0.
 In other areas, 16 workers on the social welfare contribution rolls were employed, and 428 such workers worked from home.
 Four businesses were in processing.
-Three businesses were in construction, and furthermore, in 1999, there were five agricultural operations with a working area of 187 ha, of which 186 ha was meadowland.
+Three businesses were in construction, and furthermore, in 1999, there were five agricultural operations with a working area of 187 hectare, of which 186 hectare was meadowland.